singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

-allows that (via Dependent Pairs and Subsets), it may not be the most practical because the set of properties that is required to take into consideration for a given set of services to get connected is usually not known until these services are attemped to be connected.
+allows that (via Dependent Pairs and Subsets), it may not be the most practical because the set of properties that is required to take into consideration for a given set of services to get connected is usually not known until these services are attempted to be connected.
 In other words, the proof that an AI service assemblage is correct is likely to be specific to that particular assemblage.